singhdhruvraj/KPI-Analysis-Dashboard/README.md

 # KPI-Analysis-Dashboard
-KPI Analysis Dashboard shows visualization related to the Key Performing Indices (KPIs) for a company.
+The KPI Analysis Dashboard shows visualization related to the Key Performing Indices (KPIs) for a company.
+The Superstore dataset used is publicly available.

+Tracking KPIs on a day-to-day basis is an important task in Business Intelligence field.
+KPIs can help organizations derive important insights about their products/services that can further be used to optimize their sales or business strategies.

+The purpose of this KPI dahsboard is the same.
+It helps companies keep track of their sales according to locations, categories, audiences, etc.

 The dataset can be used to extrapolate numbers and visualize them using Tableau.